Irritable Bowel Syndrome (IBS)

 In general, clinical trials may yield valuable information; they may provide benefits for some subjects but have undesirable outcomes for others.
 Speak with your doctor about any clinical trial you are considering.
 To find studies that are currently recruiting for IBS, go to clinicaltrials.gov.
 We’ve also outlined some below.

-Curcumin Supplementation for Children with IBS
+Curcumin Supplementation for Children

 The Mayo Clinic website is an excellent resource for more info on IBS.